scarletspider616/as1/README.txt

+**** THIS BRANCH IS USED FOR TESTING PURPOSES ONLY ****
+**** DO NOT COMPILE FROM THIS BRANCH               ****
+DETAILS:
+	This branch will combine the FileManager class into the MainHabitActivity class to better debug the issues found in the first class.
+Once the problem is fixed, the main branch will be updated with the changes TO THE FILEMANAGER CLASS

 Attributions (Common Knowledge):
 	As per forum discussion, sources where "common knowlege" was gained are listed here.
 	Places in the code where these things were used are also commented with the links